yessine-rebhi/var-guard/README.md

 #### 2. `npm run varsguard generate`

-Generates a `.env.example` file by scanning your codebase for references to `process.env.VARIABLE_NAME`.
+Generates a `.env.example` file by scanning your codebase for references to `process.env.VARIABLE_NAME` and checks for static environment variables, raising warnings or errors if found.

 #### 3. `npm varsguard validate`